Ohio tourism logo

 Adena Culture: Mound Builders

-The Adena Culture was name given to the people who built the first burial mounds in Ohio.
+The Adena Culture was a name given to the people who built the first burial mounds in Ohio.
 The first of these burial mounds to be excavated was on the property of Thomas Worthington's home Adena, in Chillicothe.
 While this particular mound was made by the Adena Culture, it is not to suggest that this was their first mound.
 The Adena Culture was wide spread from Indiana to New York and from central Ohio south to Kentucky, but southern Ohio seems to be the center of their culture simply because of the size and number of mounds found here.

 These mounds, some of which were quite large (see the Miamisburg Mound located south of Dayton).
 In the illustration below, we can see through archeological excavations, how these massive mounds were created.

 It is also possible that the groups of mounds found in central locations such as the Mound City Group in Chillicothe, were central burial locations for multiple clans or groups of people that came there specifically to bury their honored dead.
-They lived elsewhere in smaller villages, perhaps saving their dead to be buried at special times during the year such as the winter solstice when all the clans would come together to honor those that had died since the last great gathering.

-Adena SculptureThe Adena Culture appears to be the first ancient people in Ohio to create burial mounds for their honored dead.
-Most of what we know about this culture comes from examining what was buried with the dead.
 There has been little recovered evidence of what daily life was like in the Adena Culture, but there has been extensive speculation.
-The Hopewell Culture which followed the Adena Culture, also built ceremonial grave mounds, but they added earthworks to their civilization.
+The Hopewell Culture which followed the Adena Culture, also built ceremonial grave mounds, but they added geometric earthworks to their population centers..

-Adena Pipe
+Adena Mound and Pipe

 Most of the pipes recovered are in the shapes of birds, animals, and reptiles.
 In the burial earth surround some bodies, there would be 100s of these pipes, all broken in half before being covered over with dirt.